aamirazad/tigertutoringtool/content/basenback/romeo-juliet-1.md

 1. The first scene of every Shakespeare tragedy was planned to get the attention of the groundlings, people of the lower classes who stood in the pit to watch the plays.
 Why might Scene 1 have appealed to the groundlings?
 ![groundlings](https://tigertutoringtool.aamira.me/basenback/images/groundlings.jpg)

 This is a picture of groundlings (people standing below the stage).
 The groundlings had a front-row view.
 Ask yourself, what would you like to see close up, especially from the first scene?
 This can be opinionated but put yourself back in Shakespeare's day, and assume what the average person would like to see.

 2. Which words in the stage directions in line 44 clarify that Sampson is not speaking to Abram?

 Stage directions are often at the beginning or end of the poems.

 3. With which family are the quarreling servants affiliated?

 You can use clues from how the characters act or what they say, or you can look at the cast.

 4. Tybalt’s name comes from the word that means “bold.”
 Benvolio is from Latin words that mean, “I wish” and “well.”
 From what you know about them so far, how appropriate are their names?

 The best example is when the two characters enter into a fight with the servants.
 Tybalt acts differently than Benvolio.
 Search in the play where the two characters enter the scene, and analyze how each reacts to the fight.

 5. Summarize the warning that the Prince issues to the Monatgues and Capulets in this speech.
-Why is he so upset.
+Why is he so upset?

 Lines 97 -119 reveals the Princes intentions.
 Observe the Princes tone, and expeirence with the two families.
 Still need help?
 Look for key words such as death and peace.

-6. Who stops the brawl between the Monatgues and the Capulets.
+6. Who stops the brawl between the Monatgues and the Capulets?

 Look for stage cues, revealing the answer.